NHS COVID-19 Vaccine Coverage

-This is our regular OpenSAFELY weekly report on COVID-19 vaccination coverage in England using data from 40% of general practices that use TPP electronic health record software.
 The data requires careful interpretation and there are a number of caveats.
-Please read the full detail about our methods and discussion of our earlier results (as of January 13th) in our preprint paper available here and abstract below.
-Jump to the weekly report
+Please read the full detail about our methods and discussion of our earlier results (as of January 13th) in our preprint paper available here and abstract for Paper 1 below.

 Background: On December 8th 2020, NHS England administered the first COVID-19 vaccination as part of an ambitious vaccination programme during a global health emergency.